vertexproject/synapse/docs/synapse/devopsguide.rst

 To enable provisioning using AHA you must specify an alternate listener such as::

-    provision:listen: tcp://0.0.0.0:27272
+    provision:listen: tcp://aha.<yournetwork>:27272

 .. note::
     The network connection from a Synapse service to the AHA service must NOT be passing through a Network Adress Translation (NAT) device.

-For the full list supported options, see the :ref:`autodoc-aha-conf`.
+For the full list supported options, see the :ref:`autodoc-conf-aha`.

 **Using Aha with Custom Client Code**